exxeleron/qXL/doc/Tutorial/Lesson01/README.md

 For getting results, we again use `qQuery` function.
 This time we need to provide the list of arguments converted to proper `q` types.
 We use `qAtom` for converting scalars and `qList` for converting the list.
-Documentation of all convertion functions is available [here](../../Worksheet-VBA-API-Functions.md).
+Documentation of all conversion functions is available [here](../../Worksheet-VBA-API-Functions.md).

 `nrSymbol` Named Range formula is defined in the special way.
 It results in automatic expanding of the Named Range `nrSymbol` any time we add new symbol on the right side of the current range.
 We do the same for date.